fortinet-fortisoar/solution-pack-symantec-solutions/docs/SymantecSolutionsContentPackDoc.md

 FortiSOAR™ is built using modular architecture and the FortiSOAR™ Incident Response Solution Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
 The FortiSOAR™ Incident Response Solution Pack also contains a lot of sample/simulation/training data that enables you to experience FortiSOAR™ without having all the devices.

-## Deploying Symantec Solutions IR Solution Pack
+## Deploying Symantec Solutions Solution Pack

 **Important**: Before you deploy the solution pack, ensure that you have deployed the FortiSOAR™ Incident Response Solution Pack (solution-pack-incident-response).